-Three Rivers Association of REALTORS® is a non-profit organization that services more than 1,000 REALTOR® and Affiliate members.
+Three Rivers is a non-profit organization that services approximately 1,000 REALTOR® and Affiliate members.
 Three Rivers Association of REALTORS® is affiliated with the Illinois REALTORS® and the National Association of REALTORS®, and works to provide our members with the tools and information they need to remain successful.
 We also strive to keep our membership informed as to the latest developments that affect housing and the real estate industry in general.
+2021 will mark the 100th year that Three Rivers Association of REALTORS® has been a member of the National Association of REALTORS®.
 Our Mission Statement below encompasses what we profess to be as your Association of REALTORS®.

-The Multiple Listing Service, education programs and an extensive political action program are just a few of the services that Three Rivers Association of REALTORS® provides for its members.
+The Multiple Listing Service, educational programs, an extensive REALTOR® benefits program, fun fund raising events, professional standards and an extensive political action program are just a few of the services that Three Rivers Association of REALTORS® provides for its members.

-Are you curious as to why we are called Three Rivers Association of REALTORS®?
+Are you curious as to why we use the name Three Rivers Association of REALTORS®?

-Written by Bob Maciulis, publisher of Outdoor Notebook.
-With his permission, I present the following excerpt from his article which shows the significance of "rivers" throughout our marketplace.
+(Written by Bob Maciulis, publisher of Outdoor Notebook.
+With his permission, we present the following excerpt from his article which shows the significance of "rivers" throughout our marketplace)

 For certain, the rivers were the travel routes of the early European explorers, as they were for those civilizations that preceded them.
 Today, they serve the same purpose.
 Instead of 25-foot voyageur canoes transporting furs that had been traded for food, jewelry, gun powder and tools, today's commercial barges ferry essential goods up and down the Illinois and the lower Des Plaines River, then out into the world.

 So you see, the name "Three Rivers Association of REALTORS®" truly and aptly describes the areas we serve.